 - 1989 Chevrolet Rescue Truck which transports Jaws of Life, ropes, scuba's, pals, rigging and harnessing, cribbing, wrenches, a 6 foot ladder, scene lighting, exhaust fans, etc.

-- 1981 Chevrolet Mini-pumper with 150 gallon per minute a pump and 250 gallon water supply tank
+- 2015 Ford Mini-pumper with 150 gallon per minute a pump, 250 gallon water supply tank, foram, booster reels and miscellaneous equipment

 - 2004 Ford Quick Attack truck with a 300 gallon water supply tank and 150 gallon per minute pump